eProsima/Integration-Service-docs/docs/libraries.rst

 	}

 As you can see, the instantiated bridge must implement :ref:`isbridge`.
-Bridges are in charge of communicating subscribers with publisher and apply transformation functions as defined in the :ref:`connector`.
+Bridges are in charge of communicating subscribers with publishers and apply transformation functions as defined in the :ref:`connector`.

 * create_reader: